-(8) Phillip and Cooper exit.
+(8) Gerard and Cooper exit.
 THE TREE AS THE ARM: Go now!

 A rumbling sound enters with the static of the tree.
-Phillip leads the way out of the room to the upper screen left corner, Cooper following.
+Gerard leads the way out of the room to the upper screen left corner, Cooper following.

 (9) Alone, Cooper enters the hall at the far end.
 He advances to the camera and would step out screen left but he is blocked.
 He can't exit that way.
-He turns and goes back down and (10) enters screen right into where was The Tree as The Arm.
+What is blocking him?
+He turns and goes back down the hall and (10) enters screen right into where was The Tree as The Arm.
 (11) He looks across the room and there is nothing there.
 (12) Close-up.
 (13) He exits through the stage left corner area.

 (17) LELAND: Find Laura.

-This doesn't look like the doppel Leland that has been observed with white-filmed eyes.
-His plea or order that Cooper find Laura would seem to have to do with Laura's being snatched from the Red Room.
+This doesn't look like the doppel Leland that has been observed with filmy-white eyes.
+His plea or order that Cooper find Laura would seem to have to do with Laura's being snatched from the Red Room?
 So, she has somehow gone missing and Leland has tasked Cooper with finding her.
 I don't recollect, from the original series, Cooper's goal having ever been to "find" Laura.
-He was supposed to find her killer, but the idea of possibly "finding" her, whatever that would mean, was not a part of the story.
+He was supposed to find her killer, which he did, it was Leland/BOB, but the idea of possibly "finding" her, whatever that would mean, was not a part of the story.
 So, it would seem to be new.